-An employer must offer work for part-time employees if the employer needs more employees in tasks suitable for the part-time employees.
+An employer must offer work for part-time employees if the employer needs more employees in tasks suitable for the part-time employyees.
 To meet this obligation, the employer is obligated to provide part-time employees with training that can be reasonably arranged taking into account the employer's suitability.
 To ensure that part-time and fixed-term employees have the possibility to apply for positions about to become vacant, the employer must announce such positions according to the company's established method for doing so.
 An employer's obligations also include arranging the necessary breaks and tools for its employees.

-Section 12.2. contains information about the employer's occupational health and safety obligations.
+Chapter 12.2 contains more information about the employer's occupational health and safety obligations.